stevegoulet/stevegoulet.github.io/index.md

 - Custom application implementation across diverse healthcare settings.
 - Adept at managing technology and product teams, aligning IT and clinical operations, and delivering measurable gains in reliability, performance, and outcomes.

-In my role at [Mentavi](https://mentavi.com) I lead the design, engineering and delivery of AI driven behavioral healthcare products.
+In my role at [Mentavi](https://mentavi.com) I lead the design, engineering and delivery of digital behavioral healthcare products and systems.

 ![Photo of Steve Goulet at Sleeping Bear](images/steve-headshot.png "Steve Goulet at Sleeping Bear National Lakeshore in West Michigan")